-Competitors may seek to develop alternative formulations of intravenous acetaminophen for our targeted indications that do not directly infringe our inlicensed patent rights.
+Competitors may seek to develop alternative formulations of IV acetaminophen for our targeted indications that do not directly infringe our in-licensed patent rights.
 The commercial opportunity for OFIRMEV could be significantly harmed if competitors are able to develop alternative formulations outside the scope of our in-licensed patents.